Scar removal in Perth is a specialised procedure performed by Perth Specialist Plastic Surgeon Dr David Colbert.

-Scar tissue is a normal part of the healing process, and develops any time that the deepest part of the skin is damaged.
+Scar tissue is a normal part of the healing process, and develops whenever the deepest part of the skin is damaged.

 While many scars heal well, some scars remain obvious by creating contour irregularities, differences in skin colour, or distorting surrounding normal structures.